nhsengland/it-standards/application-development/README.md

 * Documentation standards - "documentation as code"
 * Code management and publishing - Use of Git and GitHub
 * Code and documentation licensing and copyright
+* Available service/server platforms
   * Azure first (Cloud first, mobility first)
+  * AWS - If Azure not suitable for some reason
+  * Google Cloud (for NHSX only)
+  * Crown Hosting - if public cloud services not suitable
+* Available application platforms
+  * Azure cloud services (Saas options preferred over Paas over IaaS)
+  * Office 365 for information management applications (SharePoint, Teams)
+  * UDAL (Unified Data Access Layer) for health system wide, non-patient data (anonymised, aggregated) data and analytics
+* Front-end (End User Compute) platforms - see also the separate EUC standards
+  * Applications should be web-based and not require browser extensions or non-standard browser versions or settings.
+  * Mobile apps may be native - but always require additional pre-approval.
+  * Windows 10 - the preferred internal desktop environment, Microsoft Chromium Edge is the default browser
+  * Apple MacOS - in limited use
+  * iOS - for internal & external use
+  * Android - for external use only
-* Azure standard configuration (e.g. resource groups, tagging, etc
+* Azure standard configuration (e.g. resource groups, tagging, etc)
 * NHS Design Manual (follows UK Govt GDS Design Manual)
 * Back-end development stack
    * .NET - core development for business applications